GitauHarrison/notes/two_factor_authentication/twilio_authy.md

 ## Download and Install Authy

-I have chosen to use the Authy anthenticator app for this demostration.
+I have chosen to use the Authy authenticator app for this demonstration.
 You will need to download the app from your applications' store:

 - [Authy on Google Play Store](https://play.google.com/store/apps/details?id=com.authy.authy) (Android)
 - [Authy on the Apple App Store](https://apps.apple.com/us/app/twilio-authy/id494168017) (iPhone)